nsward/mem-bug-hevm/README.md

 A minimal test to pinpoint a possible memory bug.
 Tokens.sol implements a "bad ERC20" with no return value from the `transfer` function, and TestTokens.t.sol emits events with the memory slot that the expected return value would have been copied to.
+The same test can be run against other EVM implementations using the truffle version [here](https://github.com/nsward/mem-bug-truffle).

 ## Usage
 Requires [dapptools](https://dapp.tools/) to run.